-ACCURACY - the reliability and correctness of the information
+Reliability - the accuracy of the information

 - Are there statements you know to be false? - Was the information reviewed by editors or subject experts before it was published? - What citations or references support the author's claims? - What do other people say about the topic?